Temporal blocking of finite-difference stencil operators with sparse "off-the-grid" sources: Introduction

 \subsection{Contributions}

 Our contributions are:

-\begin{itemize} \item We propose an algorithm that precomputes the effect of off-the-grid sparse operators, allowing to reorder the computations for FD wave propagators, thus enabling the application of temporal blocking to stencil codes consisting of sparse operators such as source injection and measurement interpolation.
-Our scheme is cost-efficient, adding a negligible overhead compared to the measured gains. \item We implement the algorithm directly on top of the Devito DSL harnessing the power of automated code generation, thus providing a pathway to express any similar operator in a form that exploits the benefits of time tiling with only minimal coding effort. \item We evaluate our scheme using 3D stencils encountered in wave propagation applications (isotropic acoustic, isotropic elastic and anisotropic acoustic (TTI)), each having different memory and compute requirements. \item We achieve performance gains ranging from 15\% to 60\% for space order 4 and 8 for isotropic acoustic and elastic and anisotropic acoustic as well as 5\% to 10\% gains for elastic and TTI cases at space order 12. \end{itemize}
+\begin{itemize} \item We propose a scheme that precomputes the off-the-grid sparse operators' effect, allowing to reorder the computations for FD wave propagators, thus enabling the application of temporal blocking to stencil codes consisting of sparse operators such as source injection and measurement interpolation.
+Our scheme is cost-efficient, adding a negligible overhead compared to the measured gains. \item We implement the algorithm directly on top of the Devito DSL, harnessing the power of automated code generation, thus providing a pathway to express any similar operator in a form that exploits the benefits of time tiling with only minimal coding effort. \item We evaluate our scheme using 3D stencils encountered in wave propagation applications (isotropic acoustic, isotropic elastic, and anisotropic acoustic (TTI)), each having different memory and compute requirements. \item We achieve performance gains ranging from 15\% to 60\% for space order 4 and 8 for isotropic acoustic and elastic and anisotropic acoustic as well as 5\% to 10\% gains for elastic and TTI cases at space order 12. \end{itemize}

-Our work is mainly motivated by the need to automate these optimisations for a class of problems in seismic and medical imaging.
+Our work is mainly motivated by the need to enable and automate these optimizations for a class of seismic and medical imaging problems.
 Characteristic examples of such applications include full-waveform inversion (FWI) \cite{virieux2009overview} and reverse time migration (RTM) \cite{baysal1983reverse}.
-As future work we aim to deliver these optimisations as a fully automated workflow.
+As future work, we aim to deliver these optimizations as a fully automated workflow.

-The rest of the paper is organized as follows: Section \ref{methodology_and_implementation} presents the approach followed to solve our problem and Section \ref{evaluation} presents an experimental evaluation of the applicability and impact of the approach.
+The rest of the paper is organized as follows: Section \ref{methodology_and_implementation} presents the approach followed to solve our problem.
+Section \ref{kernels} introduces the wave-propagation kernels to be evaluated, and Section \ref{evaluation} presents an experimental evaluation of the applicability and impact of the approach.
 Finally, in Section \ref{conclusion}, we discuss and summarise our work and briefly refer to our plans for future work.